NewForce-at-Mountwest/foundations-course/chapters/VARIABLES_AND_DATATYPES.md

 [ WHAT IS JS??]
 [HOW TO LINK A JS FILE INTO YOUR HTML]

+[SHOW THEM HOW TO PRINT TO THE DOM IN THIS CHAPTER]

 ## Variales
 A variable is a little box to store information that you want to reference or modify later.
 Let's start by declaring a simple variable to hold a name: